jrief/django-websocket-redis/docs/installation.rst

 description on how to use `Redis as Django session store and cache backend`_.

 Also keep in mind, that accessing session data is a blocking I/O call.
-Hence the connection from the websocket loop to the session store must use gevent, otherwise the websockets may block altogether.
+Hence the connection from the websocket loop to the session store **must use gevent**, otherwise the websockets may block altogether.
 Therefore, if you for some reason you have to remain with your current session store, make sure its monkey patched with gevent.

-.. note:: **Never** store session data in the database if using this library.
+.. warn:: **Never** store session data in the database in combination with *Websockets for Redis*!

 .. _Redis from source: http://redis.io/download
 .. _github: https://github.com/jrief/django-websocket-redis